 “We know that we have come to know him if we obey his commands.” –1 John 2:3

-Springbrook Community Church believes believers are to be baptized like Jesus was: by being immersed in water.
+The best example we have of baptism was given by Jesus Himself, and it is found in all the examples throughout scripture: by being immersed in water.
 Every baptism in the Bible was by immersion in water.
-The word “baptize” or “baptizo” literally means “to dip under water.”
+Even the word “baptize” or “baptizo” literally means “to dip under water.”

 “As soon as Jesus was baptized, he went up out of the water.” –Matthew 3:16

 “Philip and the eunuch went down into the water and Philip baptized him.
 When they came up out of the water … ” –Acts 8:38-39